Unphased Wrinkles: Estimating cloth elasticity parameters using a frequency-based loss: Limitations and Future Work

 \section{Limitations and Future Work}

-We presented a novel approach to cloth captures and optimization that simplifies the inverse design problem of parameter estimation.
+We presented a novel approach for estimating elasticity parameters for cloth simulation using a frequency-based metric that extracts wrinkling similarity between meshes corresponding to simulated fabric.
+Our approach is a step forward to simplifying cloth captures and optimization pipelines used for inverse design and parameter estimation.
 Despite improving robustness and simplicity over prior work, several limitations remain.
 For instance, the accuracy of our template registration technique is limited to the resolution of the stamped pattern.
-Additionally, as is common with non-linear optimization, our system is sensitive to objective scaling even with our FFT metric, and heuristics are required to establish a reasonable scaling between the shape descriptor metric and the force metric.
+Additionally, as is common with nonlinear optimization, our system is sensitive to objective scaling even with our frequency-based metric, and heuristics are required to establish a reasonable scaling between the shape descriptor metric and the force metric.

-As part of future work, we aim to implement the method on GPUs to optimally leverage available compute resources and to greatly speed up to optimization time.
-Additionally, we intend to extend our research to different material models such as piece-wise constant stiffnesses for a piece-wise linear elastic model \cite{wang2011data} or the Stable Neo-Hookean model for volumetric simulations \cite{macklin2021constraint}.
-Research into perceptual or feature-based cloth quality metrics offers the potential to further embrace the inherent coupling of cloth material parameters.
+In the future, we intend to extend our research to different material models such as the piece-wise linear elastic model \cite{wang2011data} or spline model \cite{clyde17} to better match experimental data.
+Additionally, research into perceptual or feature-based cloth quality metrics offers the potential to further embrace the inherent coupling of cloth material parameters.

-Our method uses a constant simulation time to reach equilibrium.
-While time to equilibrium is generally short close to the optimum, we can expect it to increase when initial parameters are chosen poorly.
-We plan to use adaptive simulation times in the future, which will further improve the robustness of our estimates.
+Our method assumes a constant simulation time to reach equilibrium.
+Although, in practice we find that convergence to equilibrium is not strictly necessary for achieving reasonable results, it should improve the performance of the frequency-based metric, which may be sensitive to intermediate wrinkled states (See the polyester example on the bottom 3rd column of \figref{fig:realResults}, which shows high frequency wrinkles of a non-equilibrium state).
+Furthermore, we aim to implement the method on GPUs to optimally leverage available compute resources and to greatly speed up to optimization time.
+This will, in turn, enable longer simulation times to allow challenging configurations to reach equilibrium states.